SuleimanFarah/sunpy/GSOC/2019/GSOC-2019-Sarthak-Jain.md

 ####   Interaction of FE Object with SunPy TimeSeries :

 SunPy TimeSeries is a 1-Dimensional data that plots the variation of features like intensity, wavelength etc. with respect to Time over a plot.
 Instruments like GOES, XRS generate 1-Dimensional data rather than capturing the images of sun during that Event.
-This the information received from the HEK/ HEC Clients correspnding to these Instruments would be helpful in generating certain TimeSeries Plots.
+This the information received from the HEK/ HEC Clients corresponding to these Instruments would be helpful in generating certain TimeSeries Plots.
 The ideas regarding the interaction of SunPy TimeSeries with ``` FE ``` object is mentioned as :

 *   Plotting a TimeSeries corresponding to the responses from HEK/ HEC Client :   &nbsp; This feature would fetch the Fido responses from the Observation Instrument for the given time range and plot the data from those files as a TimeSeries plot.
 This can either be done as a separate member function in the Feature and Event Class or can also be done in the SunPy TimeSeries module so as to support the usage of ``` FE ``` object in SunPy TimeSeries.